 Where are all the woodies?

 Here in the UK, our woodie is largely sedentary; normally travelling a radius of 20 or so miles from its place of fledging.
-So, if that?s true, where do they go?
+So, if that’s true, where do they go?
 I believe a fair percentage move to urban areas during winter to feed on the numerous non-native species of trees and shrubs that provide seeds and berries during the colder parts of the year.
 Another attraction is food offered from bird tables.
-A staggering £300million is spent annually on bird feed.

-Of course, their predators (including us shooters) are much less active in urban areas, too.
-Small as well as large flocks tend to retreat into the UK?s extensive areas of woodland and forests during the early autumn, where they will remain until the acorn and ivy harvest is depleted.
+Of course, their predators (including we shooters) are much less active in urban areas, too.
+Small as well as large flocks tend to retreat into the UK’s extensive areas of woodland and forests during the early autumn, where they will remain until the acorn and ivy harvest is depleted.
 Attached to this, there will be a great deal of wheat scattered in the rides and around feed hoppers.
 In March, woodies were still being shot with acorns in their crops.
-Remember, they can largely feed in peace in the depths of these woodland areas and not have rockets and rook bangers sending them off back to where they came from, every time they attempt to change their diet.
-This is yet another reason for small bags being achieved on oilseed rape: they have a large alternative food source.
+Remember, they can largely feed in peace in the depths of these woodland areas and not have rockets and rook bangers sending them off back to where they came from every time they attempt to change their diet.

 The Continental corridor

-Pigeon do travel, but only within mainland Europe, from Scandinavia in the north through to their wintering areas in Spain.
-From the north, they move south along a corridor through Denmark, Holland, Germany, Belgium and France and fi nally across the Pyrenees into Spain.
+Pigeon do migrate and travel but only within mainland Europe, from Scandinavia in the north through to their wintering areas in Spain.
+From the north, they move south along a corridor through Denmark, Holland, Germany, Belgium and France and finally across the Pyrenees into Spain.
 Ambushing these migrants through these mountains is a popular sport.
 Platform hides are erected and live birds are used as decoys.
-And as in the UK, package deals, including hotel accommodation are organised by specialist agencies.
+And, as in the UK, package deals, including hotel accommodation are organised by specialist agencies.